johanmoritz/heard-when-vue3/README.md

 - Add more options for users, such as "How to play" and "Statistics".
 - Improve the UI
 - Get store and routing between paths in place
-- Squash some logic bugs
+- Squash some logic bugs (such as year order sometimes is wrong due to the way JS compares)
 - Add loading and error states where needed
 - CSS styling